 The federal government's Ineligibility and Suspension Policy (the Policy) sets out when a supplier may be deemed to be ineligible or suspended from doing business with the government.
+Effective May 31, 2024, the Policy has been updated to expand the grounds for ineligibility and suppliers' corresponding disclosure requirements.
 The Policy, together with Integrity provisions, sets out detailed certification and reporting rules that apply to a broad range of domestic and foreign offences and activities that go beyond bribery and corrupt practices.
-These certifications and reporting rules extend to affiliates of the supplier.
+These certifications and reporting rules extend to affiliates and first-tier subcontractors of the supplier.